reactive-python/reactpy-django/docs/src/learn/your-first-component.md

 If you copy-pasted our example component, you will now see your component display "Hello World".

-!!! warning "Pitfall"

-    Do not use `manage.py runserver` for production.
+??? warning "Do not use `manage.py runserver` for production"

     This command is only intended for development purposes.
 For production deployments make sure to read [Django's documentation](https://docs.djangoproject.com/en/dev/howto/deployment/).